Erodium cicutarium, Redstem Stork's Bill

 Common Name: Redstem Stork's Bill

-Also Called: California Filaree, Cutleaf Filaree, Filaree, Heron Bill, Redstem, Redstem Filaree, Red-stem Stork's-bill, Stork's Bill and Storksbill (Spanish: Alfilerillo, Alfilerilla, Agujitas, Aguja del Pastor, Peine de Bruja)
+Also Called: California Filaree, Cutleaf Filaree, Filaree, Heron Bill, Redstem, Redstem Filaree, Red-stem Stork's-bill, Stork's Bill, Storksbill (Spanish: Alfilerillo, Alfilerilla, Agujitas, Aguja del Pastor, Peine de Bruja)

 Family: Geraniaceae, Cranesbill or Storksbill Family